If you want a salad that will shout holiday, then you have landed in a very good spot.

 If you want a salad that will shout holiday, then you have landed in a very good spot.Tweet This

-And I often think of puff pastry when it comes to dessert, but sometimes forget about how many ways it can be used in savory dishes.
+I often think of puff pastry when it comes to dessert, but sometimes forget about how many ways it can be used in savory dishes.
 You will be amazed at how easy these croutons are to make.

-You simply cut out the shapes you want your croutons to be with mini cookie cutters (available online and wherever baking tools are sold), or just slice the puff pastry into squares or diamond shapes.
+Cut out the shapes you want your croutons to be with mini cookie cutters (available online and wherever baking tools are sold), or just slice the puff pastry into squares or diamond shapes.
 Remove any excess dough, if needed, give the tops a quick brush with mayonnaise, and a sprinkle of Parmesan and salt, bake briefly and you have these adorable little croutons.

 I had these tiny little leaf cookie cutters which were just perfect for an autumnal salad (Thanksgiving, I’m all over you).
 But I also cut them into diamonds and played with some other shapes.
 They worked every which way.
 They worked when I left the pastry dough in place around the cut outs, and they worked when I peeled up the excess puff pastry and left the cut out silhouetted on the parchment paper.